GenConViT: Deepfake Video Detection Using Generative Convolutional Vision Transformer: Related Work

 \subsection{Deepfake Detection}

 A key question in the deepfake detection pipeline is determining whether a given video is fake or real.
-With the advancement of deep learning methods that can create hyperrealist images, deepfake detection has increasingly become a challenging task.
-To this effect, various authors have proposed deepfake detection techniques that use different approaches, including visual features, biological signals, and frequency information, to name a few\cite{Gragnaniello2022}.
+With the advancement of DL methods that can create hyperrealistic images, deepfake detection has increasingly become a challenging task.
+To this effect, various authors have proposed deepfake detection techniques that use different approaches, including visual features, biological signals, and frequency information, to name a few\cite{Gragnaniello2022, hmareencompress}.